Lexichu/mr2av_repo/Readme.txt

 -- This was to assist testing how the CD offsets worked, back in 0.61EX.
 - ...fixed the RNG command so that the fifth status bar message would actually show.

+-- v0.7.2:
+- Fixed a bug where selecting Shoes in the item viewer would crash the viewer with an array out of range error.
+I forgot to write its effect.
+- Added a button to create a backup of your save directory.
+- Added the feature to change your Rancher/Breeder name.
+This is found under the new Player Info. button.
+- Changed the maths for Effective Nature from "Truncate" to "Round" to attempt to fix the -19 being Bad nature error.

 ----------------
 -- Mostly Useless Features: